camunda/eslint-plugin-camunda-licensed/README.md

 * `camunda-licensed/mit`: ensures that all source files start with the [MIT license header](./resources/MIT-license-header.js)
 * `camunda-licensed/commercial`: ensures that all source files start with the [Camunda commercial license header](./resources/commercial-license-header.js)
+* `camunda-licensed/apache`: ensures that all source files start with the [Apache Version 2.0 license header](./resources/apache-license-header.js)

 ## Maintain Licenses